 - Broken zippers

-What is the best warranty, sleep trial, and warranty?
-Your mattress should come with a 10-year warranty, a sleep trial that lasts at least 90 days, and a warranty that covers sagging.
+Your mattress should come with a 10-year warranty that covers sagging and a sleep trial that lasts at least 90 days.
 Keep in mind that some warranties only cover deeper sags greater than one inch, and by that point, your mattress is probably unusable.

 You’ve thought about all the logistics that go into replacing your old mattress, but now you need to consider how much you’ll spend on a new one.
 A few things will affect the cost of a mattress, and firm mattresses, in particular, are available in a range of budget options.